-Part 2: Stevens-Johnsons Syndrome, the Beginning
+Part 2: Stevens-Johnson Syndrome, the Beginning

 Simultaneously numb and completely in shock.
 That is how I have been and continue to be.
 Slowly I am coming back.
 We are all coming back.
 On February 6, 2011 I wrote the following: